 Extensive kidney damage may require additional treatment.

 The most serious complication associated with lupus nephritis is kidney failure.
-People with kidney failure will need either dialysis or a transplant.
+People with kidney failure will need either dialysis or a kidney transplant.

 Dialysis is usually the first choice for treatment, but it will not work indefinitely.
 Most dialysis patients will eventually need a transplant.
 However, it may take months or years before a transplant becomes available.